-Public school students who can benefit from advanced scholastic or vocational study may be admitted to College of the Desert.
+Students enrolled in K-12 who can benefit from advanced scholastic or vocational study may be admitted to College of the Desert.
 Special full-time students must fulfill admission procedures as prescribed for matriculated students.
 Admission is to be based upon students' readiness for advanced scholastic or vocational study.
-The college reserves the authority to validate students' readiness.
+The College reserves the authority to validate students' readiness.
+The application can be downloaded at: www.collegeofthe desert.edu/Students/admissions.